abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 above it.

 But sometimes we *can* rise above it.
-Sometimes we can experience a clear perception of the present moment—the whole aspect of the mind that creates time through projection, memory, and hope.
-It is a vivid, here-and-now perception of what we're observing—like a portal, where we slip through the delusion of the created world we live in and, suddenly, we're in the present moment, which is grounded in reality and has a sense of authentic truth.
+Sometimes we can experience a clear perception of the present moment---the whole aspect of the mind that creates time through projection, memory, and hope.
+It is a vivid, here-and-now perception of what we're observing---like a portal, where we slip through the delusion of the created world we live in and, suddenly, we're in the present moment, which is grounded in reality and has a sense of authentic truth.

 A metaphor comes to mind of a snake shedding its skin.
 The Buddha uses this image in the most profound sense, but I think it also applies to